Unitary $2$-designs from random $X$- and $Z$-diagonal unitaries: Main results

 \begin{theorem}[Efficient quantum circuits for unitary $2$-designs] The quantum circuits composed of the following four steps implement $\epsilon$-approximate unitary $2$-designs (see also Fig.~\ref{Fig:DUtQC}): \begin{enumerate} \item Apply single-qubit phase gates ${\rm diag}_Z(1,e^{i \varphi})$, which are diagonal in the Pauli-$Z$ basis, with a random phase $\varphi \in \{0, 2\pi/3, 4\pi/3 \}$ on all qubits. \item Apply the controlled-phase gates $ {\rm diag}_Z(1,1,1,e^{i \theta})$ with a random phase $\theta \in \{0, \pi \}$ on all pairs of qubits. \item Apply the Hadamard gates on all qubits. \item Repeat the above three steps $(2 \ell + 1)$ times. \end{enumerate} Here, $\ell = \Theta(\frac{\log_2 1/\epsilon}{N})$, and the total number of gates is $\Theta \bigl( N(N + \log 1/\epsilon) \bigr)$. \end{theorem}

-In terms of the number of gates, this implementation is as efficient as most of the previously known implementations of a unitary $2$-design~\cite{DCEL2009,DLT2002,HL2009}, but a more efficient implementation is known even for an exact unitary $2$-design~\cite{CLLW2015}.
+In terms of the number of gates, this implementation is as efficient as most of the previously known implementations of a unitary $2$-design~\cite{DCEL2009,DLT2002,AG2004,HL2009}, but a more efficient implementation is known even for an exact unitary $2$-design~\cite{CLLW2015}.
 Our implementation of a unitary $2$-design has another merit in view of commutativity of the gates, resulting in an instant property of the circuit in the sense that all the commuting parts of the circuit can be, in principle, applied simultaneously.
-This feature may lead to a big practical advantage because quantum gates can be implemented by applying interactions onto two qubits and, unlike the applications of non-commuting gates, the commuting property allows us to switch on all interactions at the same time.
-This makes the practical implementation time much shorter than the circuits consisting of many non-commuting gates.
+This feature may lead to a practical advantage because quantum gates can be implemented by applying interactions onto two qubits and, unlike the applications of non-commuting gates, the commuting property allows us to switch on all interactions at the same time.

-This merit of the implementation is best illustrated when we interpret Theorem~\ref{Thm:Hma} in terms of the dynamics by many-body Hamiltonians as given in the following corollary.
+This merit of the implementation is best illustrated when we interpret Theorem~\ref{Thm:Hma} in terms of the dynamics generated by time-dependent many-body Hamiltonians as given in the following corollary.

 \begin{corollary}[Random Hamiltonians implementing unitary $2$-designs] Let $H_{ZX}(T)$ be a time-dependent random Hamiltonian on $N$ qubits, given by

 where $T$ represents time, $m=0,1,...$, and $B_i^{(W)}$ and $J_{ij}^{(W)}$ are randomly and independently chosen from $\{0, \pm 1/3\}$ and $\{0,1/2\}$, respectively.
 Then, for any $T \geq T_{\epsilon}$, where $T_{\epsilon} = (5+ \lceil \frac{2 \log 1/\epsilon}{N} \rceil ) \pi + O(1/N)$ and $\lceil x \rceil$ is the ceiling function, the dynamics generated by $H_{ZX}(T)$ is an $\epsilon$-approximate unitary $2$-design. \end{corollary}